-Consumer Mathematics (Grades 9-12) - Sue Rothberg - This yearlong course (24 weeks) will cover the Houghton Mifflin Harcourt Consumer Math course which consists of 4 workbooks.
-It will help prepare every student for life as an adult.
+Consumer Mathematics (Grades 9-12) - Sue Rothberg - This yearlong course (24-weeks) will cover many different skills as it helps prepare students for life as an adult.
 This course is both for the student who struggles with math and the math wiz!
+Some of the topics covered include: Banking, Budgeting, Financial Skills, Taxes, Interest, Purchasing a Car, Renting/Leasing/Buying, Stocks, and Insurance.
 This course counts 1 credit on the high school transcript.
-Textbooks: The Mathematics of Work, The Mathematics of Automobiles and Transportation, The Mathematics of Banking and Credit, and The Mathematics of Personal Finance and Investments.
+Textbooks: Cost of materials included in the course.
 This course coupled with Algebra 1 and 2 fulfills the minimum high school math credit requirement for college and counts as one math or elective credit.
-ZOOM STUDY GROUP: Mrs. Rothberg will set up a schedule to meet with students on some Fridays for a study session as needed for Consumer Mathematics.
+ZOOM STUDY GROUP: Mrs. Rothberg will set up a schedule to meet with students on some Fridays for a study session as needed for Consumer